-Aristotle was an ancient Greek philosopher who, like his legendary teacher Plato, is considered to be one of the most significant figures in the history of Western philosophy.
+Aristotle was an ancient Greek philosopher who, like his legendary teacher Plato (and his legendary teacher, Socrates), is considered to be one of the most significant figures in the history of Western philosophy.
 Over his lifetime, he transformed most of the subjects he investigated, writing as many as 200 treatises (of which only 31 survive) on topics ranging from logic, politics, and ethics, to biology, mathematics, and metaphysics.

 It was largely from Aristotle’s works that the West inherited its entire intellectual approach, including the problems it investigates and its methods of inquiry.
 Consequently, like Plato, Aristotle holds a unique influence on almost every form of knowledge in the West, and his writings continue to be a subject of contemporary debate today.

 Born in 384 BCE in Northern Greece, Aristotle joined Plato’s Academy in Athens when he was approximately 17 years old, quickly becoming Plato’s most brilliant student.
 He studied under Plato until the latter’s death 20 years later, whereupon Aristotle left Athens and became tutor to a young Alexander the Great.

 Aristotle later returned to Athens and founded his own school in the Lyceum.
 The school and its students acquired the label of ‘Peripatetics’ (coming from the Greek for ‘to walk around’), owing to Aristotle’s habit of walking around the grove while delivering his lectures.

 Enhance your approach to life by exploring 7 of the world’s wisest and most influential philosophies for living — including Aristotelianism, Stoicism, and Buddhism.Sign Up Now